Blankets: not safe for young infants; won’t stay on toddlers for more than 10 seconds.

 The Halo SleepSack comes in many sizes and colors and even has one with foot-holes for walkers.
 I recommend the micro-fleece for cold winter weather, but they come in a variety of weights (also called “TOG,” which is a measure of thermal insulance).
 They even have ones that go up to size 4-5T for much bigger kids.

 Perfect for that transitional time between swaddle and wearable blanket.
 The Zen Sack is slightly weighted in the chest, providing a sense of security as if mom’s/dad’s hand is there for comfort.
-Parents love the quality of the sleep sack, and many report longer sleep periods with the weighted sack, but as with anything, some don’t notice any difference in their child’s sleep.
+Parents love the quality of the Nested Bean sleep sack, and many report longer sleep periods with the weighted front, but as with anything, some don’t notice any difference in their child’s sleep.

 Full side zippers make for easy diaper changes at night and shoulder snaps allow the Zen Sack to grow with your baby.